You are listening to the Sean Hannity Radio Show Podcast.

 Of course I do.

-Uh and but I think I don't think that it's going to change.
+But I don't think that it's going to change.

 And I think he's been very successful at doing that.

-Um are those some of those tweets that I prefer not to have seen?
+Are those some of those tweets that I prefer not to have seen?

 Of course there are.

-Um, but at the end of the day, what I control are my own actions.
+But at the end of the day, what I control are my own actions.

-All right, 25 now till the top of the hour, 800 941 Sean, our toll free telephone number, although I don't think anybody saw it.
+All right, 25 now till the top of the hour, 800-941-Sean, our toll-free telephone number.

 He was right about the president's comments on Monday.

-And I only think the only thing he was missing, he th there was the tweet that I went into yesterday that the president sent out this Sunday about people standing up in Boston against hatred and bigotry and racism.
+And I only think the only thing he was missing, there was the tweet that I went into yesterday that the president sent out this Sunday about people standing up in Boston against hatred and bigotry and racism.

-And there is this long history montage which I have played where he's disavowed again and again and again and again and again.
+And there is this long history montage, which I have played, where he's disavowed again and again and again and again and again.

 You know, I have a tape from 1991 on Larry King Live.

-And that's him also saying, Well, we in the House got our job done, and while it wasn't exactly what I wanted, they did do their job.
+And while it wasn't exactly what I wanted, they did do their job.

 And the Senate, it's inexcusable what the Senate did.

-And joining us now, Jim Jordan, uh Congressman Ohio, and of course the the group that I support the most that I think is the most principled and fighting the hardest and working the hardest is the Freedom Caucus.
+And of course, the group that I support the most, that I think is the most principled and fighting the hardest and working the hardest is the Freedom Caucus.

-And uh he's the former chairman, but he got demoted, and now Mark Meadows is the chairman.
+And he's the former chairman, but he got demoted.

 How are you, Jim?

-I'm doing fine job.
+I'm doing fine, Sean.

-You didn't get the voted, did you?
+You didn't get demoted, did you?

 No, no, no.